 We don’t think Siri really needs an introduction.
 Everyone at some point in time has heard an iPhone user giving commands to Siri.
 Siri is the brainchild of Mr. Steve Jobs.

 Until now, the voice recognition assistant was available for use with a limited number of applications.
-However, Apple paid attention to the demands of developers for integrating Siri voice application in third party apps.
+However, Apple paid attention to the demands of developers for integrating the Siri voice application into third-party apps.

 In the WWDC 2018 event, Apple announced Siri app integration.
 The introduction of SiriKit has changed the game and made it easy for the developers to add customized features to Siri and integrate it with third-party applications.

 To know the benefits of this move for specifically your project, consult your iPhone app development company.

 We all know what Siri is but to better understand the importance of SiriKit, it is necessary to understand how Siri works.

 Users don’t always bother themselves with the technology used behind their voice assistants.
 But for developers, the tech behind Siri is important to implement SiriKit.

 Siri makes use of two technologies – Voice recognition and natural language processing.
 Voice recognition will convert the voice command to text.
 This is how whatever the user says appears on their screen.